Different reactions in Latin America to Russia's actions in the Ukraine conflict

-The escalation of the conflict between Russia and the West regarding Ukraine and two self-declared independent provinces, with military support from Moscow, has exposed different reactions in Latin America, as well as president Vladimir Putin's influence in the region
+The escalation of the conflict between Russia and the West regarding Ukraine and two self-declared independent provinces, with military support from Moscow, has exposed different reactions in Latin America, as well as President Vladimir Putin's influence in the region.

-In effect Venezuela and Cuba have openly supported Putin, after he ordered the military deployment in regions of east Ukraine with strong presence of pro Russian separatists, which has led to an increase of the conflict between Moscow with United States, and NATO members.
+In effect, Venezuela and Cuba have openly supported Putin, after he ordered the military deployment in regions of east Ukraine with strong presence of pro Russian separatists, which has led to an increase of the conflict between Moscow with United States, and NATO members.

 However other Latin American countries have questioned Russia's moves and have called for dialogue and respect for UN principles, while at the same time minimizing criticisms of Moscow.